totten/loco/doc/specs.md

     ## the service.
     cleanup:
       - BASH_COMMAND

+    ## The 'export' lists extra options that would be used for exporting to
+    ## another process-manager (eg systemd).
+    export:
+      ## Optionally, override the list of pass-through vars
+      include_env: 'REGEX'

 ## The "volume" is a special service.
 It automatically appears as a
 ## dependency before any other services.